esteedqueen/slate/source/index.html.md

 ## Handling Post Mobile Web Url
 A typical mobile web shared url looks like this `https://www.tressapp.com/p/_-eukhdy5o1a9l1699o0gq`, when the url is visited, the Branch Web SDK passes some parameters that when implemented and handled on the android & ios clients, will open the app and redirect to the post detailed view based on the post attributes passed.

+You need to retrieve these params and route to the appropriate post's detail view.

 #### Mobile Web Post Url Parameters

 Parameter | Description